netarchivesuite/solrwayback/README.md

 ### 5) TO CREATE YOUR OWN WARCS - HARVESTING WITH WGET
 How to do your own web harvest websites (Linux/MacOS only):
 Using the wget command is an easy way to harvest websites compared to using Heritrix.
-The warc-files can then be indexed into solrwayback.
+The warc-files can then be indexed into SolrWayback.
 Create a new folder since there will be several files written in this folder.
 Navigate to that folder in a prompt.
 Create a text file call url_list.txt with one URL pr. line in that folder.
 Type the following in a prompt: